xdmushui/partner-center-sdk/develop/subscriptions.md

 apply at certain points in the life cycle, such as if a subscription is suspended or cancelled.

+**Note** The Subscription resource has a rate limit of 500 requests per minute per tenant identifier.

 ## <span id="Subscription"></span><span id="subscription"></span><span id="SUBSCRIPTION"></span>Subscription